 Preview: This Cinnamon Twist Bread with Pecans is a decadent yeast bread you can mix up with a bread machine or a stand mixer.
 It’s actually a fancy-schmancy version of cinnamon rolls suitable for a special occasion.

 My sister and I plan to open a bed and breakfast when we’re both widows someday.
 (Please don’t discuss this idea with my husband.
 It makes him nervous.)
-We already know this decadent Cinnamon-Pecan Twist coffee cake will be at the top of the breakfast menu.
+We already know this decadent Cinnamon Twist Bread with Pecans will be at the top of the breakfast menu.

-You can’t make this coffee cake with Bisquick.
+This recipe isn’t quite as quick as a coffee cake made with Bisquick.
 But mixing and kneading the dough in your bread maker will make the whole process much easier.

 RELATED POST: How To Make Cinnamon Rolls That Stay Fresh Longer

 Think sophisticated cinnamon roll with melt-in-your-mouth tenderness.
 The twisted configuration ups the fanciness quotient considerably.

 Just like 95% of the yeast bread I make, this recipe is mixed, kneaded, and proofed in a bread machine.